majumdartanmay/GraphTheory/ShortestPath.md

 3. Can handle -tive edges and by definition will have no -tive cycle since DAG.

 ### BFS
-1. Works with undirected graph with unit weights.
+1. Works with acyclic graphs with unit weights.
+2. Works for both directed + undirected

 ## All source